buddhist-uni/buddhist-uni.github.io/_content/booklets/words-matter_mhcc.md

 pages: 30
 ---

 > None of us should be defined by the mental health conditions or psychosocial difficulties that we experience, or by any single aspect of who we are.
 We should be respected as individuals first and foremost.

-While the simple "say this instead of that" format erases a huge amount of nuance and complexity (and sometimes even just gets it wrong), the guide is still a valuable and practical primer on how to talk to people who are going through difficult times.
+While the simple "say this instead of that" format erases a huge amount of nuance and complexity, the guide is still a valuable and practical primer on how to talk to and about people who are going through difficult times.